-Cleto Reyes is one of the biggest brand name in the boxing world, used for decades by amateur and professional boxers.
+Cleto Reyes is one of the biggest brand names in the boxing world, used for decades by amateur and professional boxers.

 The Cleto Reyes boxing equipment is handmade in Mexico City, using the finest leather.
 Reyes has been used for the first time in a world title fight in 1945 and has been used the greatest names in boxing ever since.

 Explore our range of Cleto Reyes Boxing Equipment

-WBCME is the official and only distributor of Cleto Reyes in UK.
+WBCME is the official and only distributor of Cleto Reyes in the UK.
 Browse our complete collection and find boxing groin protectors, headgears and boxing gloves which will give you the confidence of a champion, whether you are in the ring or not.

 Cleto Reyes Boxing Gloves FAQ

 Do Cleto Reyes Gloves come with a warranty?